kazubu/slc-calendar/README.md

  - List of Twitter Lists
  - API Key for YouTube Data API v3
  - Google Calendar ID
- - The path of client secret for a Service Account which has full access for above Google Calendar.
+ - Path of client secret for a Service Account with full access to the Google Calendar.

 ## Usage

-Then you can execute `update`, `update_by_tweets` or `update_registered` command that works as below.
-It's recommended to register them to crontab or any periodical execution mechanism.
+You can execute `update`, `update_by_tweets` or `update_registered` command that works as below.
+It's recommended to register them to cron or any periodical execution mechanism.
  - `update_by_tweets` command checks the tweets from Twitter list and register tweeted livestreams.
- - `update_registered` command checks already registered events in Google Calendar and reflects the changes of the livestream.
+ - `update_registered` command checks registered events in Google Calendar and update the change of existing livestreams.
  - `update` command runs both above actions in sequence.

 ## Web Frontend

-Simple web frontend is located on webapp dir.
+Simple web front-end is located on webapp dir that is used in [星チルカレンダー](https://kazubu.jp/slcc/).
-You can check the schedules by web browsers.
+You can provide web-based calendar view.

 Apache + Passenger example: